jaipandya/SublimeTutor/tutorial/chapter_1.md

 =======================

 Probably the most frequently used command in Sublime Text.
-While a project is open , you can use this command to move from one file to another, search symbols defined in a file, go to a specific line number.
+While a project is open, you can use this command to move from one file to another, search symbols defined in a file, go to a specific line number.

+Note: It is similar to `Goto Anywhere` command that you used to reach this chapter, but there are differences which will be highlighted in later chapters.

 Let's try this now.
 Follow the instructions below: